 DSCR Loans

-Published by James Loffredo | May 2026 | 9 min read
+By James Loffredo, Principal, Pinnacle Funding Network | May 2026 | 9 min read

 Key Takeaway

-To qualify for a DSCR loan in 2026 you need a credit score of 660 or higher, a debt service coverage ratio of at least 1.00x, a down payment of 20 to 35 percent, and roughly three to six months of cash reserves.
+To qualify for a DSCR loan through Pinnacle Funding Network in 2026 you need a credit score of 660 or higher, a debt service coverage ratio of at least 1.00x, a down payment of 20 to 35 percent, and roughly three to six months of cash reserves.
 You do not need W-2s, pay stubs, or tax returns, because the loan qualifies on the property's rental income rather than your personal income.
 The standard down payment is 20 percent (80 percent loan-to-value) for borrowers with a 720-plus credit score, and it rises toward 30 to 35 percent for lower credit tiers, cash-out refinances, non-warrantable condos, and foreign national borrowers.

 Two questions come up on almost every DSCR call: what do I need to qualify, and how much do I have to put down?
 In 2026 those two questions share one combined answer, so this guide treats them together.